-Regular cab trucks are 192.8 inches long overall on a 111.2-inch wheelbase, while extended cab and Crew Cab models measure about 207 inches long on a 125.9-inch p.
+Regular cab trucks are 192.8 inches long overall on a 111.2-inch wheelbase, while extended cab and Crew Cab models measure about 207 inches long on a 125.9-inch span.
 Standard steel wheels measure 15 inches in diameter, but aluminum or chrome wheels are available.
 The ZQ8 package includes 17-inch tires, and 18-inch tires are mounted on models with the Xtreme option.
 Hydraulically assisted rack-and-pinion steering is installed.

 For 2007, several interior details — include door handles, instrument gauge surrounds and climate controls — receive chrome accents on some LS and LT models.

 Extended cab Colorados have four doors and forward-facing rear seats.
 Crew Cab models have a 60/40-split, folding rear seat that holds three adults.
 Regular cab trucks feature a 60/40-split bench seat upholstered in cloth or leather, and bucket seats are available.